rrich360/Angular8-REST-API-with-gif-demos/README.md

  	PUT (update)
  	DELETE(delete)
 # 9. Next, I created a spring app called, “Crud”, to run and initiate all the arguments in the spring app class.
+ This allows the web services to run according to the methods created from the repository, resource, and service class.

-# 10. Next, I created the web app into a maven project
+# 10. Next, I created the web app into a maven project and run it as a java application.
+Verify the output and functionality of the CRUD App.